 Background.
 On December 18, 2012, the Council adopted the Budget Autonomy Amendment Act of 2012 (the "Budget Autonomy Act"), which was approved by the District voters in April 2013.
-The Budget Autonomy Act grants the District, effective January 1, 2014, the right to enact and appropriate its local funds budget without the need for affirmative approval by the United States Congress and to establish the District's fiscal year.
+The Budget Autonomy Act provides that the District, effective January 1, 2014, may enact and appropriate its local funds budget without the need for affirmative approval by the United States Congress.